mghoreishi/mghoreishi/README.md

 The list of technologies and services I could help with:

-🔭 I’m currently working on a microservice project based on .Net Core.
+🔭 I’m currently working on a cloud-based travel ERP system on Microsoft Azure based on .Net Core.

-🌱 I’m currently learning Microsoft Azure
+🌱 I’m currently learning Microsoft Azure and Azure AI.

 👯 I’m looking to collaborate on: .NET projects

-💬 Ask me about: .NET, Clean Architecture, Microservices, DDD, CQRS
+💬 Ask me about: .NET, Clean Architecture, Microservices, DDD, CQRS and Azure

 📫 How to reach me: LinkedIn and Email